 While the work of the wheat joint-worm differs very greatly from that of the Hessian-fly, the two are often confused and not differentiated in the minds of growers.
 The Hessian-fly works between the true straw and the leaf-sheath, while the joint-worm works in the wall of the straw (not in the bore).
 There is only one generation annually, and the egg is laid in the spring just after the wheat has begun to lengthen out, but before the straw becomes at all hardened.
-The grubs, which are very small, produce thickenings in the wall of the straw, which finally becomes woody so that short lengths of the straw become distorted and brittle, with the grubs lying embedded in small cavities distributed therein.
+The grubs, which finally becomes woody so that short lengths of the straw become distorted and brittle, with the grubs lying embedded in small cavities distributed therein.
 When threshing time comes, these short lengths of woody straw break out and come out with the grain, to be separated from the grain by the sieves.
 Such a woody section, if whittled, will reveal the larvae or pupae lying singly in small cells or cavities, waiting for spring, at which time the pupae will change to tiny, waspish, active insects ready to place the eggs for the next generation.

-Fig. 55.-Wheat joint-worms.-Male at left, female at right, enlarged.
+Fig. 62.
+Wheat joint-worms.-Male at left, female at right, enlarged.